hdinkel/ELM-CPIB-2017/merged/complete.md

 # Basic Protocol 2: Predicting ELMs in sequences [2 or 3?]

-One of the most useful features in ELM is the ability to detect motifs in proteins and sequences.
+One of the most useful (and used) features in ELM is the ability to detect motifs in proteins and sequences.
+Given a protein's amino acid sequence, the "EML Predictions" pipeline searches for occurrences of each Motif class using their regular expressions.
+The presence of each motif is also ......

-We will use as an example protein "SRC kinase signaling inhibitor 1" (uniprot
+We will use as an example protein "CV_0974" (uniprot ID: Q7NZE8), a "probable tyrosine phosphatase" from _Chromobacterium violaceum_.
+This protein is predicted to be a tyrosine phosphates because it has a "tyrosine phosphatase" (PTPc) domain.
-ID: Q9C0H9), which is suspected to ????? (add biological example question here?)  **Hugo:** What are we expecting?
-Can you add two or three sentnces explaining what we expect, and maybe a "biological question"?
+However its specificity is unknown ???

 ## Necessary Resources

-### Software
+### Software & Hardware

 A modern browser such as Firefox, Chrome, Safari, Internet Explorer or Edge.
 ELM is best viewed on a laptop or desktop computer, although tablets and